 Purpose & Mission

-The Jackson County Animal Control office provides for the humane treatment or stray, abused, and neglected animals.
+The Jackson County Animal Control office provides humane treatment of stray, abused, and neglected animals.
 We also wish to provide our professional assistance for the health and protection of the residents of Jackson County.

 Our responsibilities include: